top of page

 1. Sample preparation will depend on the type of sample that you wish to analyze.
 We have in-house capabilities for all sample preparation techniques described below.
 Solid samples must be dried.
 Sample can be oven dried, only if the samples contain forms of N that won’t be lost through oven drying.
 Preferably, samples can be freeze dried.
 The laboratory contains a Labconco freeze dryer with 16 port-manifold.

 2. Dried samples must be ground to a powder.
 Samples can be ground using a ball mill or manually using a mortar and pestle, depending on the sample type.
 This helps to ensure sample homogeneity.
-The laboratory contains a Spex SamplePrep 8000 Ball Mill/Mixer.
+Our laboratory contains a Spex SamplePrep 8000 Ball Mill/Mixer.

 3. Samples may be lipid extracted.
 This is an optional step that can be taken when looking for δ13C and δ15N in tissues such as liver and muscle, or in other samples such as eggs.
 In the laboratory we add 2:1 Chloroform: Methanol to each sample.
 We then vortex and leave for a minimum of 24 hours.
 After 24 hours, we pour the contents of the vial through a filter into a previously weighed tin tray and rinse the tissues 2 more times with Chloroform: Methanol.
 After 24 hours, we reweigh the tin tray to get the amount of lipid present in the tissue.
 For accurate lipid extraction, a minimum of 0.5 grams of tissue is required.
 Lipid extractions may be performed with less tissue, but results may not be reliable.
 Alternatively, soxhlet extraction may be used.